Malaysia lift AFF U-15 title in comeback win, U-18 bounce back | Goal.com

 Just like in their three previous matches, Maniam Pachaiappan's charges went behind first, Theekawin Chansri heading in the opening goal from a corner kick in the 16th minute.

-But just like in their last matches, they did not give up and kept pushing for the equaliser, which only came in the 69th minute.
+But just like in the three matches, they did not give up and kept pushing for the equaliser, which only came in the 69th minute.
 Izrin Ibrahim's low shot from outside the box squeezed in between the defenders and beyond goalkeeper Kasidech Rungkijwatthanakul's grasp.

 The tide swiftly turned in the Young Tigers' favour just before regulation time ended, with the hosts going down to 10 players after Phakphum Kunkongmee was sent off for a second booking.
 The resulting free kick led to a corner kick, and Nabil Qayyum Zainuddin diverted Aliff Izwan Yuslan's delivery into the net with a powerful header, for a late winner against the same side that had held them to a 1-1 draw in the group stage.